-- Participants complete 3 weeks of summer training lead by Garden staff. - Participants have a class period scheduled into their course load for Eco-Act to prepare for teaching, teach in the 4th grade classroom, and complete group projects. - Participants attend a monthly afterschool workshop at the Garden. - Participants attend a weekend outing once a semester.
+- Participants complete summer training lead by Garden staff exploring environmental issues, the outdoors, and education. - Participants have a class period scheduled into their course load for Eco-Act to prepare for teaching, teach in the 4th grade classroom, and complete group projects. - Participants attend a monthly afterschool workshop at the Garden. - Participants attend a weekend outing once a semester.